biolab/orange3/Orange/distance/distances.md

 This document describes and justifies how Orange 3 computes distances between data rows or columns from the data that can include discrete (nominal) and numeric features with missing values.

 The aim of normalization is to bring all numeric features onto the same scale and on the same scale as discrete features.
 The meaning of *the same scale* is rather arbitrary.
-We gauge the normalization so that missing values have the same effect for all features and their types, and so that Euclidean and cosine distances are nicely related.
+We gauge the normalization so that missing values have the same effect for all features and their types.

 For missing values, we compute the expected difference given the probability distribution of the feature that is estimated from the data.